groveale/copilot-ethical-hack-lab/docs/pages/extend-m365-copilot/02-sensitive-agent.md

 Follow the next step to make sure our agent can help user engage with it by giving conversation starters.

 !!! tip "We are intentionally keeping this brief"
-    We can the agent to first tell it can't do what we are asking
+    We want the agent to first tell it can't do what we are asking

 <cc-lab-end-step lab="e2" exercise="2" step="1" />